What to do When a Spouse or Loved One Dies

 Decide on arrangements

-Making arrangements at the funeral home can be the most overwhelming responsibility of all if you don’t know the deceased’s final wishes.
+Making arrangements at the funeral home can be the most overwhelming responsibility of all if you don’t know your loved one’s final wishes.
 Some of the main decisions you’ll be making include:

 - Whether your loved one will be cremated or buried